 Batteries are best stored cool and used warm.
 Shooting with a battery that's physically cold is chemically inefficient and will give startlingly short battery life.
 A battery that's cold enough will read as dead on the camera's battery meter, even though there is a charge stored in it.
 The best use for a handwarmer packet is in an external pocket where you can put your hands when you don't need them and also keep several batteries warm, then rotate batteries in and out of the camera (checking closely for moisture).
 Unheated exterior coat pockets are usually about as cold as it is outside.

 Canon calls the 60D "water and dust resistant."
 Clearly this is not intended to be "waterproof."
 Sony makes no claims about the NX5U as in any way resistant to water or dust.

 It's worth considering getting at least some shots on your list from indoors.
 With luck, the entryway of a building on or near location is just warm enough to help people and gear stay warm, and just dry enough condensation doesn't form.
 Often foyers are difficult to work with, either for being overheated or surprisingly humid.

 With planning, the desired angle is sometimes possible from a window or doorway.
 Here's a technique for keeping reflections out of your shot when shooting through glass.
 The key is recognizing where the reflections are coming from--almost always from inside the room you're in--and blocking them from the camera's view.
 Sometimes you can simply position your body between the camera and the light.
 Other times, someone can hold up a coat behind both you and the camera.
 It's also possible to build a little hood of cinefoil--available in the Production Office--to put between lens and window.

-THINK OF HARD DRIVES IN PAIRS
+USE HARD DRIVES IN PAIRS